Small Incision Cataract Surgery (Adults)

 Modern cataract surgery is highly successful with over 90% of patients regaining useful sight.
 Cataract surgery is performed as an outpatient surgery under local or topical anesthesia.
-Upon arriving to the surgery center, drops will placed in your eye to dilate your pupil and an IV will be placed to administer a light sedative.
+Upon arriving at the surgery center, drops will be placed in your eye to dilate your pupil and an IV will be placed to administer a light sedative.
 The skin around your eye will be cleansed a sterile drape will be placed.
-Under a operating microscope the surgeon will make a small incision and insert an ultrasound driven instrument that breaks up the cataract as the pieces are suctioned (aspirated) out of the eye.
+Under an operating microscope, the surgeon will make a small incision and insert an ultrasound-driven instrument that breaks up the cataract as the pieces are suctioned (aspirated) out of the eye.
 This technique is called phacoemulsification.

 What can I expect after surgery?

 Vision is usually blurry the first day after cataract surgery and slowly improves over time.
 You will be on drops for about a month after surgery to help your eye heal and prevent any post-operative complications.

 Post-operative appointments will take place one day, one week, and one month after surgery to ensure proper healing and a successful outcome.
 You will be given a new eyeglass prescription one month after surgery.